ophub/amlogic-s9xxx-openwrt/README.md

 - ## Local packaging instructions

-1. Clone the warehouse to the local. `git clone https://github.com/ophub/amlogic-s9xxx-openwrt.git`
+1. Clone the warehouse to the local. `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-openwrt.git -b main amlogic-s9xxx-openwrt`
-2. Create an `openwrt-armvirt` folder in the local Eg: `~/amlogic-s9xxx-openwrt/openwrt-armvirt`, and upload the compiled OpenWrt firmware of the ARM kernel to the `openwrt-armvirt` directory.
+2. Create a `openwrt-armvirt` folder in the `~/amlogic-s9xxx-openwrt/` directory.
+Eg: `~/amlogic-s9xxx-openwrt/openwrt-armvirt`, and upload the compiled OpenWrt firmware of the ARM kernel to the `openwrt-armvirt` directory.
 3. Enter the `~/amlogic-s9xxx-openwrt` root directory.
 And run Eg: `sudo ./make -d -b n1_x96 -k 5.4.75_5.9.5` to complete the compilation.
 The generated OpenWrt firmware is in the `out` directory under the root directory.